mshudx/skypeforbusiness-web-demo/README.md

 > Note: Update the client Id and redirect Uri for your app.

 Access the URL and authenticate using **tenant administrator credentials** and **accept the application permissions**.
 Users will now be able to access the application.

+# Configure the application

+1. Open the solution in **Visual Studio 2015**
+2. Open `appsettings.json` file
+3. Find the `Authentication:AzureAd:ClientId` and replace the value with the **CLIENT ID** from the [Azure portal Active Directory extension](https://manage.windowsazure.com/@scaleddomains.com#Workspaces/ActiveDirectoryExtension).
+4. Find the `Authentication:AzureAd:ClientSecret` and replace the value with a key created for the application in the Azure AD tenant.
+Under the Keys section, select either a 1 year or 2 year key - the keyValue will be displayed after you save the configuration at the end.
+5. Replace the value of the `Authentication:AzureAd:AADInstance` setting with your Azure AD Tenant's domain name e.g. `contoso.onmicrosoft.com`
+6. Set the value of `SkypeForBusiness:Version` to a specific value to your app, eg. `s4bdemo/0.0.1`
+7. Set the Skype Web SDK API keys

+> Alternatively you can save your sensitive configuration values to `secrets.json` file which is ignored by `.gitignore`.

 # Development Tips&Tricks